A surge of evangelicals in Spain, fueled by Latin Americans - Neptune Pine

 “I definitely feel better here than in the Catholic Church ” she says.
 “It allows me to live more freely, with less inhibitions.”

-When they go to a Catholic church, he says, “they don’t feel that their problems are understood.”

-“Latinos generally have a desire to participate in worship,” he added.
-“They need to have an active part in the celebration.
-The Catholic church feels static to them.”

-With the arrival of the euro currency two decades ago, Spain experienced an economic boom that fueled migration.
+With the arrival of the euro currency two decades ago, Spain experienced a boom that fueled migration.
 In 2000, there were 471,465 legally registered migrants in Spain; there are now about 7.2 million.

-Albright was so intrigued by this phenomenon that he wrote a Ph.D. thesis about it at the University of Salamanca.
-He estimated that 20% of the migrants are evangelicals.
+Albright was so intrigued that he wrote a Ph.D. thesis about the phenomenon, estimating that 20% of the migrants are evangelicals.

 The last official census conducted by the Justice Ministry’s Observatory of Religious Pluralism found 1.96% of Spain’s population was Protestant in 2018 — more than 900,000 people.
 That’s up from 96,000 tallied in 1998.

 The steady growth of the Protestant population coincides with a steady drop in the number of churchgoing Catholics.
-According to the Sociological Research Center, a public institute, 62% of Spaniards define themselves as Catholics, down from 85% in 2000 and 98% in 1975.
-Only about a third of those Catholics say they’re actively practicing the faith.
+According to the Sociological Research Center, a public institute, 62% of Spaniards define themselves as Catholics, down from 85% in 2000.

 It’s a striking development in a country where Catholicism, for centuries, was identified with near-absolute power — from the long, often brutal era of the Spanish Inquisition to the 36-year dictatorship of Gen. Francisco Franco who called his regime National-Catholic, in the 20th century.

 Of the 23,000 Catholic parishes in Spain at present, more than 6,000 have no full-time priest.
-Some churches had to close when a priest died or retired, or be grouped together with other churches served by traveling priests who minister to multiple parishes.
+Some churches had to be grouped together and served by traveling priests who minister to multiple parishes.

 The church’s challenges are evident in the province of Zamora, just north of Salamanca, which has lost 16% of its population since 2000.
-There are 304 parishes and only about 130 priests serving them.
+There are 304 parishes and only about 130 priests.

 It’s a hectic agenda, but Ortega recently received some help — Rev. Edgardo Rivera, a 42-year-old missionary from El Salvador, joined him in November.
 It’s a reversal of the pattern several centuries ago, when hundreds of Catholic missionaries embarked for Latin America from Spain.